dekinet/MMM-TranslinkBrisbane/README.md

 * [node-html-parser](https://www.npmjs.com/package/node-html-parser): used to parse the data from the Translink website.

 ## Styling
-A simples `styles.css` file is included.
+A simple `styles.css` file is included.
 The generated data utilises the following classes:

 | Class Name           | Used |
 | ---------------------|------|